Israel–Paraguay relations: History

 In 1947, Paraguay was one of the 33 countries that voted for the United Nations Partition Plan for Palestine, effectively paving way for the creation of Israel.
 The two countries opened up diplomatic relations in 1949.

 Israel's embassy in Asunción was closed in 2002 due to budget cuts, although some legal professionals in Israel alleged that it was on religious grounds (as it related to mutual recognition of marriages by both countries).
 It was reopened in July 2015.
 In 2005, the Paraguayan embassy in Mevaseret Zion was closed, also due to budgetary constraints, and it was reopened in 2013 in the Tel Aviv District city of Herzliya.

 On May 21, 2018, Paraguayan President Horacio Cartes announced that the Paraguayan embassy moved to Jerusalem, becoming the third country in the world, after the United States and Guatemala, to recognize the city as the diplomatic capital of Israel.
 Israeli Prime Minister Benjamin Netanyahu greatly appreciated it; on the very day of the transfer, he attended the opening ceremony and there expressed an enduring friendship.
 This was reversed in September 2018 by Cartes' successor, Mario Abdo Benítez.
 Foreign Minister Luis Castiglioni stated that "Paraguay wants to contribute to an intensification of regional diplomatic efforts to achieve a broad, fair and lasting peace in the Middle East."
 Israel subsequently shut down its embassy and cancelled a delegation aimed at aiding Paraguay's economic development.
 In May 2023, President-elect Santiago Peña announced that he intended to move the Paraguayan Embassy in Israel from Tel Aviv to Jerusalem again after being sworn in as president.
 After being sworn in, President Peña followed through on his promise, announcing the Paraguayan Embassy would open in Jerusalem before the end of 2023.

 In 2024, Paraguay supported Israel in the South African case against Israel.

 In 2024, Paraguay voted against an arms embargo against Israel at the United Nations Human Rights Council.
 In December, Paraguay's embassy in Jerusalem was inaugurated.

+In September 2026, Paraguayan President Santiago Peña met Israeli Prime Minister Benjamin Netanyahu together with leaders from several Latin American countries at the United Nations General Assembly in New York.